-\Hcrhi ~is the heating rate of the atomic gas due to cosmic ray ionizations \citep{draine11}:
+\Hcrhi is the heating rate of the atomic gas due to cosmic ray ionizations \citep{draine11}:

-where \crihi ~is the primary CR ionization rate of \hi ~atoms (determined locally in our simulations according to eq.\ \ref{equation:CR}), and \xe ~is the hydrogen ionization fraction calculated with a procedure kindly provided by I. Pelupessy; see also \cite{pelupessy05}.
-The term containing \xe ~in eq.\,\ref{eq:Hcrhi} above accounts for the fact that in gas of high ionization, the electron created by the primary CR ionization has a high probability of transferring its kinetic energy into heat via long-range Coulomb scattering off free electrons.
-In the case of low ionization, this term becomes insignificant as a higher fraction of its energy will go to secondary ionizations or excitation of bound states in stead of heating.
+where \crihi is the primary CR ionization rate of \hi atoms (determined locally in our simulations according to eq.\ \ref{equation:CR}), and \xe is the hydrogen ionization fraction calculated with a procedure kindly provided by I. Pelupessy; see also Pelupessy (2005).
+The term containing \xe in eq.\,\ref{test} accounts for the fact that in highly ionised gas, electrons created by primary CR ionization have a high probability of transferring their kinetic energy into heat via long-range Coulomb scattering off free electrons.
+For low ionization gas, this term becomes insignificant as a higher fraction of the energy of the primary electrons goes to secondary ionizations or excitation of bound states instead of heating.

-\Cions ~is the total cooling rate due line emission from H, He, C, N, O, Ne, Mg, Si, S, Ca, and Fe, calculated using the publically available code of \cite{wiersma09} which takes \Tk, \nH ~and the abundances of the above elements as input. \cite{wiersma09} compute the cooling rates with the photoionization package \texttt{CLOUDY} under the assumption of CIE.
+\Cions is the total cooling rate due to line emission from H, He, C, N, O, Ne, Mg, Si, S, Ca, and Fe, calculated using the publically available code of \cite{wiersma09} which takes \Tk, \nH and the abundances of the above elements as input. \cite{wiersma09} compute the cooling rates with the photoionization package \texttt{CLOUDY} assuming CIE.
 They also adopt a value for the meta-galactic UV and X-ray field equal to that expected at $z\sim 2$ \citep{haardt01}.
-At $z\sim2$, the emission rate of \hi ionizing radiation is higher by a factor of about $\sim 30$ than at $z=0$ \citep{puchwein14}, and thus plays an important role in metal line cooling calculations.
+At $z\sim2$, the emission rate of \hi ionizing radiation is higher by a factor of about $\sim 30$ than at $z=0$ \citep{puchwein15}, and thus plays an important role in metal line cooling calculations.

-\Crec ~is the cooling rate due to hydrogen recombination emission \citep{draine11}:
+\Crec is the cooling rate due to hydrogen recombination emission \citep{draine11}:

-where $\alpha_B$ is the radiative recombination rate for hydrogen in the case of optically thick gas in which ionizing photons emitted during recombination are immediately reabsorbed.
+where $\alpha_B$ is the radiative recombination rate for hydrogen in the case of optically thick gas in which ionizing photons emitted during recombination are immediately re-absorbed.
 We adopt the approximation for $\alpha_B$ given by \cite{draine11}:

-where $T_4$ is defined as $\Tk/10^4$\,K. The density of ionised hydrogen, \nHplus, is set equal to the electron density, \ne, from eq. \ref{eq:Hcrhi} and $E_{rr}$ is the corresponding mean kinetic energy of the recombining electrons:
+where $T_4$ is defined as $\Tk/10^4$\,K. The density of ionised hydrogen, \nHplus, is set equal to the electron density, \ne, and $E_{rr}$ is the corresponding mean kinetic energy of the recombining electrons:

-\Cff ~is the cooling rate due to free-free emission from electrons in a pure H plasma (i.e., free electrons scattering off H$^+$), and is given by \citep{draine11}:
+\Cff is the cooling rate due to free-free emission from electrons in a pure H plasma (i.e., free electrons scattering off H$^+$), and is given by \citep{draine11}:

 where the recombination rate, $\alpha_{\rm B}$, is calculated in the same way as for \Crec.